SaulDoesCode/paka/README.md

 The Paka server is built using Actix Web, which is a lightweight and powerful web framework.
 It follows a modular structure and consists of the following main components:

 - **Main Function**: The entry point of the server, which initializes the Actix Web application and starts the server.
-- **Routes**: Defined using the `actix-web` macros, these routes map to different HTTP endpoints and handle incoming requests.
+- **Routes**: Defined using the `actix-web` macros, these routes map to different HTTPs (rustls, not RSA) endpoints and handle incoming requests.
 - **Token Generation**: Handles the generation and encryption of tokens used for authentication and file access.
 - **File Management**: Manages the uploading, downloading, and deletion of files on the server.
 - **Static Content Serving**: Handles the serving of static files such as HTML, CSS, JavaScript, and images.